“Revenge bedtime procrastination” describes the decision to sacrifice sleep for leisure time that is driven by a daily schedule lacking in free time.

 Understanding sleep procrastination, including its symptoms, causes, and consequences, can help you recognize when you’re engaging in it.
 Then, you can take steps to prevent bedtime procrastination from leading to insufficient sleep.

-Three factors are required for a late sleep time to be considered bedtime procrastination:
+Three factors are required for a late sleep time to be considered bedtime procrastination :

-Bedtime procrastination behaviors reflect procrastination in other contexts, such as avoiding doing homework or household chores.
+Bedtime procrastination behaviors reflect procrastination in other contexts , such as avoiding doing homework or household chores.
 Procrastinating on sleep doesn’t usually generate negative associations like those other obligations, however.
 Instead, sleep may be curtailed in favor of activities that offer more immediate enjoyment, such as watching TV, spending time with friends, or playing video games.

 Sleep procrastination can take different forms.
-One form involves delaying the act of getting into bed (bedtime procrastination).
-Another is delaying the time of trying to fall asleep once in bed (while-in-bed procrastination), a problem that has been associated with rising rates of electronic device use in bed.
+One form involves delaying the act of getting into bed.
+Another is delaying the time of trying to fall asleep once in bed, a problem that has been associated with rising rates of electronic device use in bed.
+A person may engage in one or both forms of sleep procrastination, each of which can reduce nightly sleep.

 Revenge bedtime procrastination refers to the decision to delay sleep in response to stress or a lack of free time earlier in the day.

-The addition of the word “revenge” to the concept of bedtime procrastination became popular on social media.
+The addition of the word “revenge” to the concept of bedtime procrastination became popular on social media .
 The English term “revenge bedtime procrastination” emerged from a translation of an expression in Chinese that reflected frustration tied to long, stressful work hours that left little time for personal enjoyment.

 In this way, bedtime procrastination is seen as a way of getting “revenge” on daytime hours with little or no free time.
 Though initially expressed by people in China, the idea has resonated across the globe and gained additional traction in response to stress induced by COVID-19.